weaversa/cryptol-course/labs/LorumIpsum/LorumIpsum.md

 During this lab you will use the results of previous labs to Cryptolize a *mock* key generation specification we're calling the LorumIpsum key.
-This document specifies the algorithm, but, like most specification documents also contains reams of text unrelated to the algorithm.
+This document specifies the algorithm, but, like most specification documents it also contains reams of text unrelated to the algorithm.
 We've filled in these unhelpful portions with [lorum ipsum](http://www.lipsum.com/).
 You may happily skip over them to get to the important bits.

-**EXERCISE** We're created a skeleton and set of test vectors in [LorumIpsumKey.cry].
+**EXERCISE** We're created a skeleton and set of test vectors in [LorumIpsumKey.cry](LorumIpsumKey.cry).
 Please read through this document and then write the Cryptol functions that generate the key specified here.

 Let's begin.